M-Fararjeh/initial-data-importer/README.md

 3. Add repository methods for data access and pagination
 4. Update `IncomingCorrespondenceMigrationService` to delegate to new service
 5. Add corresponding Angular component for UI monitoring
+6. **Implement Step-Based Processing**: Follow the creation phase pattern for fault tolerance
+   - Track current step in database
+   - Allow resumption from last successful step
+   - Validate each step independently
+   - Provide clear error messages for each step

 ### Code Organization Principles
 - **Single Responsibility**: Each service handles one specific concern